About Lung Cancer

 - Shortness of breath

-Screening is usually done in one of three ways:
+Screening for cancerous cells is usually done in one of three ways:

-- Imaging tests – An X-ray to look for abnormal masses, or a CT scan to show small lesions.
+- Imaging tests – An X-ray to look for abnormal masses or a tumor, or a CT scan to show small lesions.

 - Septum cytology – If you have a cough that produces sputum, that sample can be analyzed beneath a microscope to reveal lung cancer cells.

-- Lung tissue sample – A biopsy of abnormal cells may be removed and then analyzed.
+- Lung tissue sample – A biopsy of abnormal cancerous cells may be removed and then analyzed.

 Stages of Lung Cancer